mflerackers/StateMachineCpp/README.md

 ### Dynamic destinations

-We saw how we could limit transaction by giving a condition or predicate to permitIf.
+We saw how we could make a transition conditionally by giving a predicate to permitIf.
 When there are more than 2 options, it can be a hassle to write the correct permitIf statements though.

 In these cases permitDynamic can give us a way to write a dynamic transition more naturally.